Dart-o-s/robs_luxx/plan.md

 # Plan for Luxx

+## Lessions Leaerned
+    in future when trying to introduce a new operator
+        - make a minimal luxx-file, and reuse an existing one, until it works then introduce the new operator

 ## Prio One
+    [ ] BLOCKER OPEN fix scanner multiline comment/eof problem
     [X] DONE 2025-04-26 18:28 Bugfix, multiline comment did raise an error, while there was none, missing *if* [X] DONE 2025-04-26 15:45 Arrays
         create, length, append, set at, get at